 Biogeochemical Feedbacks on Climate Change

-Improve understanding and representation in Earth system models (ESMs) of changes in land carbon storage and associated carbon-climate feedbacks including better treatment of the CO2 fertilisation, nutrient-limitations, soil organic matter stabilisation and turnover; land use change; large-scale and fine-scale permafrost carbon; plant growth, mortality, and competition dynamics; plant hydraulics; and disturbance processes.
+Improve understanding and representation in Earth system models (ESMs) of changes in land carbon storage and associated carbon–climate feedbacks including: better treatment of the CO2 fertilization, nutrient-limitations, soil organic matter stabilization and turnover; land-use change; large-scale and fine-scale permafrost carbon; plant growth, mortality, and competition dynamics; plant hydraulics; and disturbance processes.

 Improve observations and process understanding of CH4 and N2O source responses to climate, specifically from wetlands and permafrost thaw.

-Improve observations and process understanding of ocean N2O source responses to oxygen loss and climate particularly in the oxygen minimum zones of the tropical oceans and eastern boundary upwelling regions.
+Improve observations and process understanding of ocean N2O source responses to oxygen loss and climate, particularly in the oxygen minimum zones of the tropical oceans and eastern boundary upwelling regions.

-Improve understanding of the sensitivity of ocean carbon-climate feedbacks to physical processes that are not yet resolved by the ocean domain in ESMs.
+Improve understanding of the sensitivity of ocean carbon–climate feedbacks to physical processes that are not yet resolved by the ocean domain in ESMs.